If you’re feeling the cold, the chances are your car is too or at least, it will be soon.

 Misting is a real problem in the changing temperatures so Vince advises not to keep damp clothing or boots in the car and use the air conditioning on the heat setting to help clear mist from the windows quickly.

-Vince also advises to wash the car frequently, when there is no risk of frost and spraying water dispersant (i.e. WD-40) into the door locks, lubricating the bonnet lock and applying a thin layer of petroleum jelly to rubber seals of the doors so they don’t freeze or corrode.
+Vince also advises to wash the car frequently.
+When there is no risk of frost, spray water dispersant (i.e. WD-40) into the door locks, lubricate the bonnet lock, and applying a thin layer of petroleum jelly to rubber seals of the doors so they don’t freeze or corrode.